 How Does Structural Damage Happen?

-What Does Structural Damage Mean for My Vehicle’s Safety and Value?
+What Does Structural Damage Mean To A Car’s Resale Value?

 A car that’s suffered structural damage and has been repaired usually will retain a lower-than-average resale value.
 This can vary, of course, according to the vehicle and the severity and nature of the damage.
 Sources we checked indicate a structurally damaged car or truck should be worth anywhere from 30 percent to 70 percent less than an undamaged model.